-Hi, Lum Shaiza.
-Is that your full name?
+Hi, Lum Shaiza, introduce yourself.
+Also, is that your full name?

 What developed your interest in the field of writing and why?